top of page

 “Search, and see that no prophet has arisen out of Galilee!”
 John 7:52

 This is a stunning statement because Yonah came from the Galilee, but even more so, there is an amazing expectation among the Rabbis about the location from which the Messiah will arise.
-R’ Saadia Gaon (882 – 942 CE) records a tradition that Mashiach ben Yosef will arise in Galilee,
+R’ Saadia Gaon (882 – 942 CE) records a tradition that Mashiach ben Yosef would arise in Galilee,

 “[There] will be the appearance in Upper Galilee of a man from among the descendants of Joseph, around whom there will gather individuals from among the Jewish nation.
 This man will go to Jerusalem after its seizure by the Romans and stay in it for a certain length of time.
-Then they will be surprised by a man named Armilus, who will wage war against them and conquer the city and subject its inhabitants to massacre, captivity and disgrace.
+Then they will be surprised by a man named Armilus, who will wage war against them and conquer the city and subject its inhabitants to massacre, captivity, and disgrace.
 Included among those that will be slain will be that man from among the descendants of Joseph…As a result of what has happened to them, many will desert their faith, only those purified remaining.
-To these Elijah the prophet will manifest himself, and thus the redemption will come…only a few from among the Jewish nation – not many – will gather about him…also that the man at the head of the Jewish nation will be among the slain and that people will weep over him and bewail him is attested by the Scriptural statement: And they shall look unto Me because they have thrust him through, and they shall mourn for him, as one mourneth for his only son (Zech 12:10)…Next let me say that in either case – I mean whether we do not repent and the events associated with the Messiah descended from Joseph come to pass, or we do repent and are able to dispense with them – the Messiah descended from David will manifest himself to us suddenly.
+To these Elijah, the prophet will manifest himself, and thus the redemption will come…only a few from among the Jewish nation – not many – will gather about him…also that the man at the head of the Jewish nation will be among the slain and that people will weep over him and bewail him is attested by the Scriptural statement: And they shall look unto Me because they have thrust him through, and they shall mourn for him, as one mourneth for his only son (Zech 12:10)…Next let me say that in either case – I mean whether we do not repent and the events associated with the Messiah descended from Joseph come to pass, or we do repent and are able to dispense with them – the Messiah descended from David will manifest himself to us suddenly.
 Should there be, however, a Messiah descended from Joseph who would precede him, he would serve as a herald and as one who puts the nation in proper condition and clears the way as Scripture says: “Behold I send my messenger, and he shall clear the way before me (Mal 3:1).
 Or he might be compared to one who purges with fire those members of the nation who have committed grave sins, or to one who washes with lye those of its constituents who have been guilty of slight infractions, as Scripture remarks immediately thereafter: “For he is like a refiner’s fire, and like fuller’s soap.”
-(Malachi 3:2) Saadia Gaon, Emunot v’Deot, Book of Beliefs and Opinions, translated by Yale University Press, pgs.
+(Malachi 3:2) Saadia Gaon, Emunot v’Deot, Book of Beliefs and Opinions, translated by Samuel Rosenblatt, Yale University Press, pgs.
 301-304

-The parallels of this passage in Emunot v’Deot (Beliefs & Opinions) and the Gospels are numerous, and beyond the scope of this article to explore.
-In addition to this statement by the Gaon, the Zohar also says that Mashiach ben David will arise in the Galilee preceded by a Star in the East,
+The parallels of this passage in Emunot v’Deot (Beliefs & Opinions) and the Gospels are numerous and beyond the scope of this article to explore.
+In addition to this statement by the Gaon, the Zohar also says that Mashiach ben David will arise in the Galilee, preceded by a Star in the East,

 “The glory of his majesty” refers to the Messiah when he shall reveal himself in the land of Galilee; for in this part of the Holy Land the desolation first began, and therefore he will manifest himself there first . . . and when the Messiah shall have manifested himself, a star shall come forth from the East variegated in hue and shining brilliantly…” Zohar, Volume II, Shemot 7b, Soncino Press Edition, pg.
 21